NancyFx/Nancy.Vagrant/README.md

 If you want to move around inside the virtual machine there's some very simple unix commands/things you will need to know.

 * Case sensitivity - the file system is case sensitive, so `cd nancy` is not the same thing as `cd Nancy` - if it tells you a file or folder doesn't exist, check your casing.
+* `pwd` - tells you the name and path of your current directory, which can be great if you feel lost.
 * `ls` - shows the files in the current directory, it's the equivilent of `dir` in the Windows command prompt.
 * `cd` - changes directory, bear in mind the case sensitivity issue above, and the fact you have to put a space after the `cd` (which you don't have to in Windows).
 Also the directory separator is a forward slash `/` not a backslash `\` like it is on Windows.
 * If you want to get back to the shared directory (where the vagrantfile, bootstrap.sh and your cloned code is), just type `cd /vagrant`